 Foreign judgments which are not accomplished voluntarily by those obliged to execute them can be enforced in Romania, based on the decision of approval, at the request of the interested party, by the court in whose district the enforcement is to be carried out.

 However, there are some categories of decisions that can not be enforced in Romania, namely foreign judgments though which precautionary measures had been taken and judgements ruled with provisional enforcement.
+Our lawyers in Romania can give you more details about these categories.

 The grounds for refusing the enforcement of a foreign judgment are the same as the reasons for refusing to recognize such a judgment.

 It is useful to know that the request for a declaration of enforceability must be accompanied by proof of the enforceability of the foreign judgment issued by the court that delivered it.
+Our attorneys in Romania can assist when preparing these documents.

 Through the decision of approval of the enforceability of the foreign judgement which rules the payment of a sum in foreign currency, the court will also rule the conversion into the national currency at the exchange rate of the day when the judgment became enforceable in the State where it was issued.
 Until the date of the conversion, the interest produced by the sum set out in the foreign judgement is governed by the law of the court which ruled it.
+More details and assistance can be provided by the attorneys at our law firm in Romania.

 Foreign judgments pronounced by the competent court benefit from probative force regarding the findings contained therein, if it complies with the requirements necessary to its authenticity according to the law of the State which pronounced it.

 However, the findings of the court do not benefit from probative value if they are manifestly incompatible with the public order of Private International Law.
+The experta at our Romanian law firm can provide more details.

 Proof against the facts found by the foreign court may be made through any means.